codelity-co/codelity-flogo-plugins/activity/nats/README.md

 **This plugin is in ALPHA stage**

-This trigger allows you to listen to messages on NATS.
+This trigger allows you to publish messages on NATS/STAN.

 ## Installation